Mark Hemel: Influences

-Biography
+Early life

 Mark Hemel was born in 1966 in Emmen, Netherlands.
-Hemel graduated in 1993 from the Delft University of Technology, in the Netherlands and in 1996 from the Architectural Association in London in the Graduate Design Program.
-After his studies in the Netherlands he received a scholarship for a 1-year research project in Africa and Asia from the Netherlands Foundation for Visual Arts, Design and Architecture.
-During this year he traveled through Ghana, Burkina Faso, Mali, Senegal, India, and Indonesia concentrating his research on organic city-developments.
-Beside this he also developed an interest in vernacular tactics to cope with the omnipresent harsh environmental circumstances which he came across in Africa and Asia.
-His studies focused on the Dogon in Mali, the cities of Djenne, the people on the island of Nias, Indonesia, and the southern temple cities of India.
+Hemel graduated in 1993 from the Delft University of Technology, as well as the Architectural Association in the Graduate Design Program in the year 1996.
+After his studies in the Netherlands, he received a scholarship for a 1-year research project in Africa and Asia from the Netherlands Foundation for Visual Arts, Design and Architecture.
+During this year he travelled through Ghana, Burkina Faso, Mali, Senegal, India, and Indonesia concentrating his research on organic city-developments.
+Beside this he also became keen to vernacular tactics to cope with the environmental circumstances which he came across in Africa and Asia.
+His studies focused on the Dogon people of Mali, the cities of Djenne, the people on the island of Nias, Indonesia, and the southern temple cities of India.

 Hemel worked and lived the first 9 years (1995–2003) of his professional life in London, United Kingdom.
-In 2003 he returned to the Netherlands to set up his practise in Amsterdam.
+In 2003 he returned to the Netherlands to set up his practice in Amsterdam.

+Career

 Hemel is a tutor and educator.
 He has been a Unit-master at the Architectural Association in London from 1999 to 2008, and design-tutor of the post-graduate Environment and Energy program at the AA in London, since 2002.
 Over these years, he experimented with developing performance-based architectural projects.
-Some of his students became very successful, executing his new approach to architecture, and were awarded various prizes.
 In 2003 Hemel was awarded the RIBA tutor prize.

-Hemel has been active in multi-disciplinary groups, trying to reinvigorate the dried-up architectural debate.
-He is a member of the do-group; an international inter-disciplinary research-group, and participates in the Performing Arts Labs; a UK-based architectural research group sponsored by the United Kingdom's National Endowment for Science Technology and the Arts.
+Hemel is a member of the do-group; an international inter-disciplinary research-group and participates in the Performing Arts Labs; a UK-based architectural research group sponsored by the United Kingdom's National Endowment for Science Technology and the Arts.

-Hemel is registered as an architect at the Stichting Bureau Architecten Register, The Hague, the Netherlands.
+Hemel is registered as an architect at the Stichting Bureau Architectenregister, The Hague, Netherlands.